-The question of scale in bitcoin is not a new one.
-But as transaction volumes are expected to increase in the years ahead, questions about the cryptocurrency’s future composition must, in the eyes of those who favor change, be answered sooner rather than later: who does it serve?
+The question of how to scale, or expand upon, Bitcoin is not a new one.
+But as transaction volumes are expected to increase in the years ahead, questions about the underlying cryptocurrency’s future composition must, in the eyes of those who favor change, be answered sooner rather than later: Who does it serve?
 How should it look?
 What makes it unique?

 What are blocks?

 Blocks are batches of transactions that are confirmed and subsequently recorded on a public ledger, in this case the Bitcoin blockchain.

 During digital currency’s early days, these blocks could carry up to 36 megabytes of transaction data apiece.
 However, in 2010, Bitcoin’s creator, Satoshi Nakamoto, decided to reduce them to 1MB to reduce the threat of spam and potential denial-of-service attacks on the network.